korningf/aegis-vault/README.md

 * Git

-The passphrase-protected secure vault will be checked-in a git repo.
+The passphrase-protected secure vault should be checked-in a git repo.

-This may be an internal private git repo an external private git repo.
+It may be an internal private git repo or an external private git repo.

 Though RSA 4096 passphrases are very strong, best to avoid public repos.

 .

-For an external git this is typically done in a browser.
+If you haven't done so, create a git account on a git server.

-Note the git server and the git ssh login string
+Note the git server and the git login parameters

     git_server=github.com